drjaydenm/jaydenm-com-site/content/blog/why-i-chose-hugo.md

 tags: ["hugo"]
 ---

+Just the other day, I decided to rebuild my personal website.
+This post covers my decision around using Hugo to build out the sites content.

 # Why not Wordpress?

 When rebuilding this site, one of my goals was to try and avoid any server-side hosting.
 There were a few reasons behind doing this: